 - Filing away your gel polish – (Quickest removal method)

-- Use a Gel Polish Remover – (Uses a non-acetone based solution)
+- Use a Gel Polish Remover – (A non-acetone-based solution)

-- Soaking your Gel Nails in a mixture of soap, oil & warm water – (Most natural removal method but only works on worn out manicures)
+- Soaking your Gel Nails in a mixture of soap, oil & warm water – (The most natural removal method but only works on worn-out manicures)

 - Peeling away the Gel Polish – (Only works if the polish is already peeling & can damage your nails if done incorrectly.)